bbauska/W3Cx-3of5/README.md

 <h4>Explanations:</h4>

 <ul>
-  <li><i>Line1:</i> we used the multiple attribute to allow the selection of multiple files in the file chooser (using shift or control keys).
+  <li><i>Line 1:</i> we used the multiple attribute to allow the selection of multiple files in the file chooser (using shift or control keys).
 The accept="image/"  attribute is a filter that restricts selection to images only.
 Finally, the onchange listener will call the filesProcess(...) function, passing as parameter the list of selected files for the current element (this.files).</li><br/>
   <li><i>Lines 7 and 12:</i> we prepare the HTML code for building a &lt;table&gt; with the results.</li><br/>
   <li><i>Line 10:</i> this for loop builds all the rows that compose the table, adding HTML code to the selection string variable.
 At the end of the loop, this variable contains all the HTML code that corresponds to the table of results.</li><br/>
-  <li><i>Line 18:</i> the table is added to the page.
+  <li><i>Line 14:</i> the table is added to the page.
 We use the innerHTML attribute of the DOM element corresponding to the &lt;div id="result"&gt; in order to insert the table as its child in the DOM tree.
 As such, the table appears on the page dynamically.</li><br/>
 </ul>

 <!------------------------------------------------------------------------------------------------>